Bhaiṣajyaguru Hall

 The Bhaisajyaguru Hall is a hall which enshrines Bhaisajyaguru that can be found in certain East Asian Buddhist temples.
-As a spiritual center for healing and well-being, it typically features statues or icons of the Bhaisajyaguru flanked by his two attendants, the Bodhisattvas Suryaprabha and Chandraprabha, collectively termed the "Three Saints of the East."
+As a spiritual center for healing and well-being, it typically features statues or icons of Bhaisajyaguru flanked by his two attendants, the Bodhisattvas Suryaprabha and Chandraprabha, collectively termed the "Three Saints of the East."
 The hall serves as a place for rituals, prayers, and practices aimed at overcoming physical ailments, mental suffering, and karmic obstacles.
 The Bhaisajyaguru Hall is called Yaoshi-dian (药师殿 (藥師殿, Yàoshī Diàn)) in China, Yakushi-dō (薬師堂) in Japan, Yaksa-jeon (약사전) in Korea, and Dược Sư Điện in Vietnam.

 China

 In China, the veneration of the Bhaisajyaguru Hall gained prominence during the Tang dynasty (618–907), with scriptures such as the Sutra of the Bhaisajyaguru being translated into Chinese.
 The hall became a standard feature in Buddhist temples, often serving as a site for prayers for healing and longevity.
 For example, the Bhaisajyaguru Hall at the Badachu Temple in Beijing underwent a major restoration in 2005 after being sealed for nearly a century.
 Bhaisajyaguru Hall is often part of a symmetrical monastic layout, situated along the central axis.

 Bhaisajyaguru is the hierarch of the Eastern Pure Land, Vaiḍūryanirbhāsā, meaning "Pure Lapis Lazuli".
 Sitting in the center of the lotus pedestal, the statue of Bhaisajyaguru are usually with kind and solemn deportment, blue body and dark hair.
 With big ears to his shoulders, he wears the clothes of the Buddha and exposes breast and right arm.
 Depictions of Bhaisajyaguru are usually found with two bodhisattvas flanking him: the left of Bhaisajyaguru is Sūryaprabha (Sūryaprabha) with a sun wheel in his hand, representing light; on the right is Candraprabha (Candraprabha), with a moon wheel in his hand, representing coolness.
 This triad is often called "Three Honoured Ones of Bhaisajyaguru" (藥師三尊 (Yàoshī sānzūn)) or "Three Noble ones of the East" (東方三聖 (Dōngfāng sānshèng)).
 Many Chinese people believe that enshrining Bhaisajyaguru can cure all diseases, relieve a variety of illness and pain, ward off unluckiness and extend longevity, so since ancient times, people from all walks life worship the Bhaisajyaguru.